PolusAI/bfio/README.md

 ### Setting up Java

 **Note:** `bfio` can be used without Java, but only the `python` and `zarr` backends will be usable.
-Only files in tiled OME Tiff or OME Zarr format can be read/written.
+This means only files in tiled OME Tiff or OME Zarr format can be read/written.

-In order to use the `Java` backend, it is necessary to first install the JDK and Maven.
+In order to use the `bioformats` backend, it is necessary to first install the JDK and Maven.
 The `bfio` package is generally tested with
 [JDK 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html),
 but JDK 11 and later also appear to work.